What is Title I?

 How does my child become eligible for Title I services?

 Mont Vernon Village School uses multiple data points to determine eligibility for our Title I summer program.
-Those data points include NWEA MAP assessment results, Smarter Balanced assessment results, and teacher recommendation.
+Those data points include NWEA MAP assessment results, NHSAS (NH Statewide Assessment System) results, and teacher recommendation.

 Will I be notified if my child is eligible for the Title I program?